You wanna build muscle?

 16) Always strive for maximal muscle stimulation with minimal joint stress.

-17) Speaking of joint stress, be careful to avoid elbow pain.
+17) Be careful to avoid elbow pain.
 When your elbows get screwed up you will most likely have to deal with it for years.
-And whenever you think they have healed you will find some exercise that causes excruciating pain.

 19) If you want traps like the late, great Road Warrior Hawk (and who doesn’t?) you should add in some Olympic pull variations like snatch grip high pulls.